 The FIFB/BRIFF also offers a general-interest cinema, free of all themes, open to all genres and resolutely international while leaving a special place for Belgian cinema, arthouse cinema, genre cinema, documentaries as well as innovative and daring creations.

 The FIFB/BRIFF also aims to keep ahead of new trends in technology and digital technology to show them to the young and the less young public.

 - 13 films and 8 short films in international competition

 - 3 documentary feature films in documentary competition

 - 3 competitions: international, documentary, and Cine Youth

 - A tribute to a personality who has marked the history of the Belgian cinema

 - Special out-of-competition film screenings

-- 3 juries: international, documentary and student
+- 4 juries: international, documentary, student and bloggers

 - Cinema Jobs’ Day: Europe’s first trade fair dedicated to the cinema sector